help-me-mom/ng-mocks/README.md

 });
 ```

 If we created a fixture, we would face an error about reading properties of `undefined`.
-This happens because a mock copy of `TodoService.list$`
+This happens because a mock object of `TodoService.list$`
 returns a spy, if [auto spy](#auto-spy) has been configured, or `undefined`.
 Therefore, neither has the `subscribe` property.

 Obviously, to solve this, we need to get the method to return an observable stream.
-For that, we could extend a mock copy via passing overrides as the second parameter into [`MockProvider`](#how-to-create-a-mock-provider).
+For that, we could extend the mock object via passing overrides as the second parameter into [`MockProvider`](#how-to-create-a-mock-provider).

 ```typescript
 TestBed.configureTestingModule({